Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example combining text and changing case with names finished.

-Example 2 – Combining partial text and changing case using Flash Fill (combine and format)
+Example 2: Combine partial text and change case using Flash Fill (combine and format)

-In this worksheet, we entered data in capital letters in C2 based on data in A2 and B2 and then used Flash Fill:
+In the following worksheet, we entered the example in capital letters in C2 based on data in A2 and B2 and then used Flash Fill:

 Excel Flash Fill Example combining partial text and changing case with names.